yjlmotley/yjlmotley/README.md

 # Hi 👋, I'm Yeju Lee Motley

 A highly motivated programmer and recent graduate from the 4Geeks Full Stack Development Bootcamp.
-I have a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.
+I have a passion for transforming ideas into seamless digital experiences through innovation and collaboration

 ---